'Dolittle' battles bad reviews and 'Bad Boys For Life' at the holiday box office - KTVZ

 Universal, which is owned by Comcast, is hopeful that despite the bad reviews, the film’s family-friendly content and Downey’s star power coming off of “Avengers: Endgame,” the highest-grossing film of all time, can still bring in an audience.

-The studio projected that the film will have a $25 million opening over the four-day Martin Luther King Jr. holiday weekend in North America.
-Industry projections are a bit higher at around $30 million.
+The studio is projecting that the film will have a $31 million opening in North America over the four-day Martin Luther King Jr. holiday weekend.
 It’ll need a lot more in the weeks to come to match the film’s production budget, which is a hefty $175 million.

-“Dolittle” made $925,000 on Thursday night in North America, and even if it ends up being a flop Universal still has many potential blockbusters slated for the rest of the year including “Fast & Furious 9,” “Minions: The Rise of Gru” and “Halloween Kills.”
+“Dolittle” made $6.3 million in North America on Friday, and even if it ends up being a flop Universal still has many potential blockbusters slated for the rest of the year including “Fast & Furious 9,” “Minions: The Rise of Gru” and “Halloween Kills.”
 “1917” could also bring the studio some Oscars at next month’s Academy Awards where it’s nominated for 10 awards including best picture and best director.

 The other thing that could hurt “Dolittle” this weekend is that it’s competing with Sony’s “Bad Boys For Life,” the third film in the Will Smith and Martin Lawrence shoot ’em up action franchise.

-“Bad Boys” is aiming for a $38 million opening over the four-day holiday weekend, according to Sony.
-Industry experts are projecting a bigger number that could reach as high as $45 million to $50 million.
-The film pulled in $6.3 million on Thursday.
+“Bad Boys” is aiming for a huge $66 million opening over the four-day holiday weekend, according to Sony.
+Industry experts were projecting a number closer to $50 million.
+The film pulled in $23.5 million on Friday.

-If “Bad Boys” hits on the higher end of projections, it could become one of the biggest openings for the holiday weekend ever.
+If “Bad Boys” hits those numbers, it could become the second highest opening for the weekend ever.
 The current record-holder belongs to “American Sniper,” which made $107 million over its wide release on the holiday in 2015, according to Comscore.